dviggiano/maze-factory/README.md

 ### Features

 * Improve error messages on authentication screen
+* Blur the maze to only show content near user's most recent tap
 * Allow users to share their record times or published mazes via social media
 * Add accessibility features including dictation and haptic feedback
-* Redesign maze builder to handle more functionality, like drawing
+* Redesign maze builder to handle more functionality, like drawing and setting colors
 * Improve maze trace with fluid graphics

+## Bug Fixes

+* None as of right now!